 - One of the best webinars… so real… thank you

-Hopefully you’ve all had a chance to step back and recharge over the festive period and are feeling ready for all that 2022 holds in store for us.
-I wish you all well and would love to hear from you, so please send me your content ideas to [email protected].
+That completes our roundup of the top ten pages and articles of 2022.
+Hopefully you’ve all had a chance to step back and recharge over the festive period and are feeling ready for all that 2023 holds in store for us.
+I wish you all well and would love to hear from you, so please send your content ideas to [email protected] or to [email protected].

 About the author